Heliskiing: Brief Guide and Frequently Asked Questions

 Heliskiing is the combination of off-piste powder descents, called freeriding, and the use of a helicopter as a means of ascent.

-As you might guess from the word, heliskiing is the combination of off-piste descents and the use of a helicopter as a means of ascent.
+As you might guess from the word, heliskiing è the combination of off-piste descents and the’use of the’helicopter as a means of ascent.
 There are two elements that make it unique: flying and off-piste.

-To ascend to the summit, a helicopter loads you from the landing station (on a typical trip there are up to 4 people per helicopter, plus the mountain guide and pilot) and drops you off at a summit, where you unload your skis and begin your descent.
-The view you enjoy during the flight and when you are at the summit is something unique; you won't soon forget it.
-The helicopter ascent takes approximately 20 minutes, and varies depending on the height of the summit you reach.
+To ascend to the summit, a helicopter loads you from the landing station (on a typical hike there are up to 4 people per helicopter, plus the mountain guide and pilot) and drops you off at a summit, where you unload your descents and unload your skis to begin your descent.
+The view you enjoy during the flight and when you're at the summit è something unique; you won't soon forget it.
+The helicopter ascent takes about 20 minutes, and varies depending on the height of the peak you reach.

 Skiers descend from the helicopter during a heli-skiing excursion in Sestriere

-For a top experience that takes up half a day or more, we recommend at least a couple of flights (after that, you will be as tired as if you had skied 6 hours!).
-3 and 4 flights are recommended for those who are trained skiers.
+For a top experience, taking up half a day or more, we recommend at least a couple of flights (after that, you will be as tired as if you had skied 6 hours!).
+3 and 4 flights are recommended for those who è a trained skier.

-Apparently, it may seem like an extreme sport and accessible only to very few people who are risk-taking and danger-loving.
+Apparently it mayè seem like an extreme sport and accessible only to very few people, lovers of risk and danger.

-This is partially true.
-However, one does not have to be a super-professional to practice heliskiing; good skiing skills and a fair amount of experience in off-piste descent are sufficient to practice it.
+È partially true.
+To practice heliskiing forò one does not have to be a super professional; good skiing skills and a fair amount of experience in off-piste descent are enough to practice it.

-The hard part is the off-piste skiing: all the descents you will do are well off the groomed trails, and you are the first to make your mark in the snow - fresh, and often quite high.
-By helicopter, you reach peaks that are not covered by lifts, so there is no traffic and no slopes: it's you, your friends, and the mountains around you, white, snow-covered and untracked.
+The hard part è off-piste skiing: all the descents you will do are well off the groomed trails, and you are the first to make your mark in the snow – fresh, and often quite high.
+By helicopter, you reach peaks that aren't covered by lifts, so there's no traffic and no slopes: it's you, your friends, and the mountains around you, white, snow-covered and untracked.

 Depending on the level and weather conditions, the guide chooses the most suitable peaks and routes in the morning.
-Given the element of danger and uncertainty in the snow (if you don't know where to go and go where the underlying snow layers are unstable, you risk creating avalanches), heliskiing is always done with a mountain guide.
+Given the element of danger and uncertainty of snow (if you don't know where to go and go where the underlying snow layers are unstable, you risk creating avalanches), heliskiing is always practiced with a mountain guide.

-The heliskiing season starts in December, after it has started snowing at altitude and there is plenty of fresh snow, but it gets really blazing in January, with ideal conditions for practicing it.
-Excellent conditions are found through April-May (in places with very high mountains, such as Courmayeur Mont Blanc and the rest of the Aosta Valley, even in May there are good conditions for it).
+The heli-skiing season starts in December, after it has started snowing at altitude and there's plenty of fresh snow, but it gets really fiery in January, with ideal conditions for practicing it.
+Excellent conditions can be found until April-May (in places with very high mountains, such as Courmayeur Mont Blanc and the rest of the Aosta Valley, even in May there are good conditions for it).

-What are the best places to heliski in Italy?
+What are the best places to do heli-skiing in Italy?

 We mention 3: Courmayeur, Livigno and Sestriere.